 Michael made mention in one of the earlier episodes that maintaining every single detail of multiple covers is difficult, but how important it was that should you run into an old contact (Like Fiona's brother in this instance) that not a single thing be changed about your cover from the moment you and the contact had last parted ways.
 Now, it's been implied multiple times that Michael is a genius, but I don't think it's ever been implied that he has an eidetic memory, so maybe he occasionally blows covers so that he doesn't have to remember the details of every single one of them?

-Michael is a professional spy it does seem jarring that he would take things at face value that Larry died just because Fiona thought she killed him, Fiona has been wrong in the past, especially since he seems very Genre Savvy in about everything else.
+Michael is a professional spy it does seem jarring that he would take things at face value that Larry died just because Fiona thought she killed him, Fiona has been wrong in the past, especially since he seems very smart in about everything else.
 I hope that this comes back to bite him in the ass just so Michael will learn from his mistake.

 Larry was standing right next to a block of C4 that he didn't see until half a second before it exploded.
 No matter how loose with realism the show is, it would seriously strain credibility if he turned out to be alive.